dotKev/wm-settings/readme.md

 Based on the WordPress Settings API, a class to generate options pages.
 Create settings forms with all basic input types, selects, textareas and media uploads.

+All settings are a whitelist for input/output validation.

 ## About This Fork
 This fork strips out localization for WP VIP compliance and has lots of sanitation updates and passes WP VIP code scanner.

-*Attributes* field option has been removed to make it easier to to pass validation, and to make it easier to pass validation.
+*Attributes* field option has been removed to make it easier to to pass validation, and I'm not using it. :-)

 **Remove the readme.md file for VIP.**